 Always Seek Knowledge

-As a sales trainer/coach, I hear business owners and sales pros express concern about their hesitance during discussions with potential clients.
-The word that describes how they don't want to appear, or fear being associated with is PUSHY.
-It's a common negative correlation: sales people = pushy.
-Since I am a sales professional, I say ouch.
-And then I say, change the thinking.
+As a sales trainer/coach, I hear business owners and sales pros express concern about their discussions with potential clients.
+They are afraid of appearing PUSHY.
+It's a common negative correlation: salespeople = pushy.

 Contact us for more about our different sales processes and opportunities for your personalized needs.